-In England, the government aims to recycle 50% of waste by 2020, rising to 75% by 2035.
+In England, the government aims to recycle 50% of waste by 2020.
+This rises to 75% by 2035.
 Scotland has a target to recycle 70% of waste by 2025, as does Wales.
 Northern Ireland has a proposal that 60% of waste is recycled by 2020.

-Whilst the array of numbers on plastic can be complex and vary from local authority area to local authority area, one of the best ways to help ensure that your plastic is actually recycled is to understand a bit more about the different types of plastic.
+The array of numbers on plastic can be complex and vary from local authority area to local authority area.
+However, one of the best ways to help ensure that your plastic is actually recycled is to understand a bit more about the different types of plastic.

 This is a really useful table from The University of Oxford about different types of plastic, and their recyclability.
 Every local authority area is different in what they will accept for recycling so treat this as a more general guide.